cwza/note/cp/Tree-Related.md

 ## Find the tree diameter in O(n)
 - [CSES - Tree Diameter](https://cses.fi/problemset/task/1131)
-- Step
+### Solution1
 - Root any
 - run dfs to find the farest node from root, we denote it as farest1
 - run dfs to find the farest node from farest1, we denote it as farest2
 - The answer is the distance between farest1 and farest 2
 ```cpp
 const int maxN = 2e5;
 vector<int> adj[maxN];